Mandarin Chinese to English Translation Services for Litigation

 The case was assigned to the US District Judge Brian Cogan through a random process after the first judge in the case died.
 Cogan speaks fluent Chinese and said from the bench that his Chinese language skills would probably be utilized in the case.

 In 2013, the jury awarded the plaintiffs in the case $162 million.
-Much of the testimony was in Chinese, and the court had to rely on the services of an English-Chinese court interpreter.
+Much of the testimony was in Chinese, and the court had to rely on the services of a Mandarin Chinese court interpreter.
 The case had major implications for foreign companies doing business in the United States.
 It showed that the US courts had jurisdiction over foreign companies even though all of the price-fixing activity took place in China.
 It set a precedent that the US courts can become involved when products are sold in the United States.

 Cogan agreed with the jury’s judgment and wrote, “The three doctrines upon which defendants rely recognize that a foreign national should not be placed between the rock of its own local law and the hard place of US law.
 Here, there is no rock and no hard place.”